moretrim/ported-hpm-dismantlement/README.markdown

 #### 1.0.0-dev (in development)

+##### New Feature

+- Port the starting year for unlocking Great Wars from HPM: 1890 (same as unmodded), instead of 1900 in HFM.
+The starting year for World Wars is still 1905, unchanged from both HPM and HFM.

+  This is not technically part of the dismantlement system, which only allows use of the CB after discovering Mass Politics no earlier than 1900 anyway.
+However the ten-year lag found in HFM was being felt acutely when it comes to the power dynamics of the second half of a full campaign.

+  Moving up the earliest unlock date makes room for about one extra (dismantlement-less) Great War.
+  This can allow a crafty diplomat to set the stage for momentous dismantlements later down the line, but requires either skill or luck.

+##### Fixes

 - Add missing dismantlement machinery.
 The missing parts may have been causing dismantlements to take longer than intended, though this should have mostly affected the dismantlement of player countries.